Joshua125r/ENSF381_Assign4/readme.txt

 Imported libraries using "npm install".
-Flask and FLask-cors used.
+Flask and FLask-cors used for python.
 These can be imported using "pip install Flask" and "pip install Flask-cors" in the backend.